DataRootUniversity/ds-fundamentals/docker-flask-project/DOC.md

 from datetime import datetime as dt from ast import literal_eval

+from models.actors import Actor
-from models import Actor, Movie from settings.constants import ACTOR_FIELDS     # to make response pretty from .parse_request import get_request_data
+from models.movie import Movie from settings.constants import ACTOR_FIELDS     # to make response pretty
+from .parse_request import get_request_data